Good news to close the year for those playing video games: Well, at least if you are from Mexico...

 "It's very difficult to distinguish between a videogame that has violence and one that doesn't," the president said during her morning press conference.
 "So who decides that?"
 Faced with those unanswered questions, the government opted to scrap the tax altogether and focus instead on awareness campaigns aimed at young people and adolescents.

 The proposal had drawn comparisons to so-called "sin taxes" on tobacco and sugary drinks, framing video games as another product requiring fiscal correction.
-But unlike cigarettes or soda, video games don't come with clear warning labels, and the law failed to explain how violence would be measured, who would classify the games, or how the tax would be enforced across online stores and subscription services like Game Pass or PlayStation Plus.
+But unlike cigarettes or soda, video games don't come with clear warning labels, and the law failed to explain how violence would be measured, who would classify the games, or how the tax would be enforced across online stores and subscription services.

 The tax had too many complications... better to remove it